kubernetes/enhancements/keps/sig-scheduling/4671-gang-scheduling/README.md

 #### Basic Policy Extension

-While Gang Scheduling focuses on atomic, all-or-nothing scheduling, there is a significant class of batch workloads that requires best-effort optimization without the strict blocking semantics of a gang.
+While Gang Scheduling focuses on atomic, all-or-nothing scheduling, there is a significant class of workloads that requires best-effort optimization without the strict blocking semantics of a gang.

 Currently, the `Basic` policy is a no-op.
 We propose extending the `Basic` policy to accept a `desiredCount` field.
 This feature will be gated behind a separate